Neil Glossoa: Pau FC

 In June 2025, Glossoa signed with Ligue 2 side Pau FC, seeking to gain more first-team experience and continue his development at a higher competitive level.
 Pau FC values his athleticism and tactical versatility, which allow him to cover multiple defensive and midfield roles.

+Slavia Prague

+On 4 June 2026, Glossoa signed a contract with Czech First League club Slavia Prague until 2031.

 Playing style

 Glossoa is noted for his athleticism, adaptability, and defensive awareness.
 Comfortable both as a central defender and right-back, he can also contribute in a defensive midfield role, offering tactical flexibility to his coaches.

 Personal life

 Born in France, Glossoa holds dual nationality with Côte d'Ivoire.